GMH-Code/SuperChocChip/README.md

 Replace `python3` with `python` or `py` if that does not work.
 You can also use PyPy (a Just-In-Time compiler), for a huge speed boost.

 You can play games in either PyGame (a fast SDL Desktop Window) or Curses (the Terminal).
-PyGame will be used to draw graphics and take inputs, if it is available.
+PyGame will be used for graphics, inputs, and sound, if it is available.
 This is highly recommended, as it is far more responsive for keypresses, draws faster, and looks better.
-The Terminal has to use up a lot of space to draw graphics, and key presses / releases are simulated from character inputs.
-This does, however, mean you can play emulated games over SSH.
+The Terminal has to use up a lot of space to draw graphics, key presses/releases are simulated from character inputs, and it can also only produce basic beeps, whereas PyGame can output sampled sound.
+Using the Terminal does, however, mean you can play emulated games over SSH.

 For some older games, you might find you need to play with the command line settings, especially the quirks, to find out what works.
 Many games have been written over the years for various emulators with different behaviours, some which did not follow original specifications quite correctly.
 I've tried to cover as many of these quirks as possible.